 1 April 1957 - British cinema’s sex symbol, just back from Hollywood, was surprised by Eamonn at the BBC Television Theatre.

 27 October 1982 - Eamonn ambushed Diana, now a popular character actress, as she entered the Royalty Theatre.

 11 December 1961 - the comedian was surprised by Eamonn in a rehearsal room at the London Palladium, just ahead of his performance in that year’s pantomime.

 1 November 1995 - Michael dressed as a policeman to surprise Charlie at the curtain call of the comedy play Funny Money at London's Playhouse Theatre.

-30 December 1996 - the popular comedy actress was surprised by Michael in the Yorkshire town of Holmfirth while filming for Last of the Summer Wine.
+30 December 1996 - Thora was surprised by Michael in the Yorkshire town of Holmfirth while filming for Last of the Summer Wine.

-18 & 25 November 1970 - the British-born comedian was caught by Eamonn in the foyer of Thames TV’s Euston Road Studios.
+18 and 25 November 1970 - the British-born comedian was caught by Eamonn in the foyer of Thames TV’s Euston Road Studios.
 The show was a rare two-parter shown over consecutive weeks.

 27 December 1995 - Michael travelled to California to surprise Bob and his wife Dolores at the CBS Studios, for a double-subject special edition.